-Tea & Chat: International students, scholars and community members are invited to a mid-day tea party to meet and mingle with other UC Merced staff and community members.
+Tea & Chat: International students, scholars, study abroad students and community members are invited to a mid-day tea party to meet and mingle with other UC Merced staff and community members.
 Students are able to relax and enjoy a variety of teas from around the world.
 This event occurs monthly during the semester.
+(Temporarily suspended for Fall 2020).